How much do bonsai trees cost?

 Asking how much do bonsai trees cost is a bit like asking how much a painting costs.
-Age, rarity, size, health, provenance and quality all affect price.
-Some bonsai trees are incredibly expensive, while other cost very little.
+Age, rarity, size, health, provenance and quality all affect the price.
+Some bonsai trees are incredibly expensive, while other costs very little.

 The age of a bonsai affects the price